 The airport guard that hasn't identified a problem passenger in five years may get passive as time goes by.

-The medical diagnostician, that never finds a disease, may miss the one critical test that is pertinent in a particular diagnosis.
+The medical diagnostician that never finds a disease may miss the one critical test that identifies a particular diagnosis.

 Summary: